 - Grand theft in the second degree – 2nd degree grand theft occurs when the value of the property stolen is between $20,000 and $100,000.
 Additionally, there are certain circumstances under which the theft of emergency medical equipment, an aircraft, or is stolen from law enforcement can constitute 2nd degree grand theft even if the property is valued at less than $20,000.

 - Grand theft in the third degree – When the value of the property stolen is between $300 and $20,000 it constitutes 3rd degree grand theft.
 Some of the other circumstances that could justify a grand theft indictment include theft of a will, firearm, motor vehicle, fire extinguisher, or more than 2,000 individual pieces of citrus fruit.

 Generally, theft that does not fall within any of these categories is considered petit theft, which is a misdemeanor.
 There are additional circumstances that can aggravate even petit theft cases, and it is important to discuss your options with an attorney regardless of the specific crime of which you have been accused.

 Experienced Plantation Theft Offense Attorneys Can Help

 There are many potential defenses that an attorney may be able to raise in a Florida theft offense case.
 For example:

 - That the owner of the property consented to the use of the property by the defendant

 - That the defendant had a good faith belief that he or she owned or had a right to possess the property taken

 - Lack of the requisite intent to steal the property

 Of course, the exact defense or defenses raised in your case will depend on the specific circumstances of your case.
-To schedule a free consultation with a Planation criminal defense attorney, call the law office of Carl H. Lida today at (954) 472-5001.
+To schedule a free consultation with a Plantation criminal defense attorney, call Lida Law, PLLC at (954) 472-5001.